Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 ounce simple syrup

-• 2 ounces fresh-squeezed lemon juice, from 2 small lemons
+• 2 ounces fresh-squeezed lemon juice, approx. 2 small lemons

 Instructions

-• Fill a cocktail shaker or large mason jar with lid half full with ice.
+• Add ice to a cocktail shaker (or a large mason jar with a lid) until it's about half full.

-• To the cocktail shaker, add the dry gin, vodka, gold tequila, gold rum, whisky bourbon, orange liqueur, simple syrup, and lemon juice.
-Shake to combine.
+• Pour in the gin, vodka, gold tequila, gold rum, bourbon, orange liqueur, simple syrup, and lemon juice.

-• Add a lemon wedge to the rim of each lowball cocktail glass and fill the glass ¾ full with ice.
+• Set out two lowball glasses.
+Hook a lemon wedge on the rim of each, then fill each glass three-quarters full with fresh ice.

 Notes